Sunroof Water Leaks

 Your old seal probably has a compressed profile after many years of use (see image below), along with degraded materials due to exposure and wear.

-Once a short length has been separated (2-3 inches), use a plastic spakling knife to help separate adhesive while simultaneously pulling old seal out.
+Use a heat gun to weaken the adhesive as you pull it away.
+Alternatively, use a plastic spackling knife to help separate adhesive while pulling.
 It is important to remove as much adhesive with the seal as possible.
 Any adhesive that sticks to the roof opening will be very difficult to remove later and significantly increase the time required to complete seal replacement.
 See step 2 next.

 2) Remove remaining adhesive from roof opening.